benjamintillett/CV/README.md

 Along the way I have been responsible for:
 * Building a custom searchable encryption gem for Mongodb.
 * Building a custom batch job processor to tranfer data between our multiple api's in ruby and mongo.
-* Built a javascript heavy sinatra based web app that enables our customer to view usage data from their rewards schemes
+* Building a javascript heavy sinatra based web app that enables our customer to view usage data from their rewards schemes

 ##Technologies Used at My Gravity